smartinez-cellenza/training-terraform-cicd-labs/labs/BuildPipeline.md

 > This pipeline use terraform fmt to lint terraform source code.
 If you have errors, fix them and run the pipeline again

-Select the Pull Request pipeline in the pipeline blade, and rename it to **build**
+Select the Pull Request pipeline in the pipeline blade, and rename it to **PR**

 ![repo_git](../assets/build_rename.PNG)